rcanastra/MNIST-digits/README.md

 Given a sequence of digits, generates an image of those digits composed from the MNIST data.
 These images would be used to train classifiers and generative deep learning models.

 Requires files train-images-idx3-ubyte.gz and train-labels-idx1-ubyte.gz from MNIST homepage (http://yann.lecun.com/exdb/mnist/) to be placed in the same directory as the modules.
 File names must not be changed.
+Also requires the nonstandard libraries NumPy and Pillow to be installed.

 There are two ways to run the application.
 One way is to run the generate_mnist_sequence() method located in the MNISTSequence module.
 This returns a float32 numpy array with values ranging from 0 (black, foreground) to 1 (white, background).
 The other is to run the MNISTSequence.py script with command line arguments via python.
 This produces a png file in the current directory.
 In either case, the resulting image is 28 rows by a user specified number of columns.